Here is a technical guide for a beauty salon design: functional and distribution layouts together with a practical example

 The functionality of the beauty salon is determined by adequate spaces arrangement, equipment and accessories distribution and efficient flows in the workspace.

-In this Focus insight, we’ll be analysing functional and distributional aspects of a beauty salon project, providing you the practical example of a medium-sized beauty salon (70sqm), designed with the architectural BIM design software Edificius.
+In this Focus insight, we’ll be analysing functional and distributional aspects of a beauty salon project, providing you the practical example of a medium-sized beauty salon (70sqm), designed with the architectural BIM design software Edificius that you can download at this link for free.

 Beauty salon design: functional and distributional layouts